ranyishere/ebb-research/README.md

 # ebb-research
-A Python GUI to ease repetitive data entry that exports to or adds onto a database files.
+This GUI was made in mind to help the workflow of research that requires manual data entry from a physical notebook into a database.